Diego Viñales: Police station and attempted escape

 There was a chaotic situation at the Charles Street station, and police hurled abusive epithets at those under arrest.
 Police explained that ID would not be checked, and those present would not have to post bail, but Viñales didn't hear or didn't understand.
-Fearful of deportation for being a homosexual, he suddenly ran up a flight of stairs, and attempted to jump out a second floor window to the roof of an adjoining building, but missed, and landed on a spiked fence instead, provoking grave piercing injury by six spikes.
+Fearful of deportation for being a homosexual, he suddenly ran up a flight of stairs and attempted to jump out a second-floor window to the roof of an adjoining building, but missed, and landed on a spiked fence instead, provoking grave piercing injury by six spikes.

 With the seriousness of the injury, the police could not simply remove him from the fence.
 Instead, the fire department was called, and a section of fence was cut out, Viñales was taken to St. Vincent's Hospital in critical condition, still attached to the fence.
 Surgeons operated on him, with fire department personnel asked to scrub in and assist.

 Immediate reaction

-By that evening, 200 people had gathered in Sheridan Square to demonstrate against police repressions of gays in Greenwich Village.
+By that evening, 200 people had gathered in Sheridan Square to demonstrate against police repression of gays in Greenwich Village.
 Made up of members of the Gay Activists Alliance, a splinter group of the Gay Liberation Front, and of feminist organizations, they protested the arrest of the bar patrons.
 They headed towards the hospital, where they conducted a "death vigil".
 By late evening, the protesters had left the hospital area and were marching peaceably through the West Village.

-The intense interest by news media in New York City on the Snake Pit raid and Viñales' injuries was the most of any event relating to homosexual issues since the raid on the Stonewall Inn, and was a consequence of the increased activism of the gay community in New York following Stonewall.
+The intense interest by news media in New York City in the Snake Pit raid and Viñales' injuries was the most of any event relating to homosexual issues since the raid on the Stonewall Inn and was a consequence of the increased activism of the gay community in New York following Stonewall.
 The Daily News, a tabloid and New York's top-selling daily newspaper, published a front-page photo the next day of Viñales with the caption "Spiked on Iron Fence".

 Aftermath

-The gay community had already seen a surge of organizing activity following the events at the Stonewall Inn the previous summer.
+The gay community had already seen a surge in organizing activity following the events at the Stonewall Inn the previous summer.
 The protest march following the Snake Pit raid played a role in galvanizing interest even further among the community in time for the upcoming Christopher Street Liberation Day events already planned for 28 June.
 This event, scheduled to commemorate the first anniversary of the Stonewall riots was the first Pride march celebration in the United States.